wojtekolek/eslint-config-wojtekolek/README.md

 # eslint-config-wojtekolek

-This package provides my personal linter rules but also prettier integration.
+This package provides my personal linter rules but also prettier configuration.

 ## Instalation